-Have a merry sustainable Christmas – Part I
+Have a merry sustainable Christmas

 1 Use wrapping paper alternatives

 • Newspaper and magazines: Save the most beautiful pages and use them to wrap your presents.
-Every one will be unique.
+Everyone will be unique.

-• Brown paper: Recycled brown paper is greener than conventional wrapping paper and if you add a nice bow, name tag or twig it will look stylish too.
+• Brown paper: Recycled brown paper is greener than conventional wrapping paper and if you add a nice bow, name tag, or twig it will look stylish too.

 • Shawls and fabric: Why not wrap presents in fabric?
-A nice shawl from your local charity shop can actually be a present itself.
+A nice shawl from your local charity shop can be a present itself.

 • Fabric bags: Simply put your presents in a fabric bag and use it for years to come.